NASA’s many science missions now include learning how to deflect killer asteroids

 Nelson said he was “very pleasantly surprised” and proud of “this little helicopter that we didn’t even know would fly in an atmosphere that is one percent of Earth’s atmosphere.
 And now it’s not only a demonstration, it’s a scout.”

-Those events came in a year when NASA’s astronauts were launching with regularity from United States soil for the first time since the space shuttle was retired in 2011.
+Those events occurred in a year when NASA’s astronauts were launching with regularity from United States soil for the first time since the space shuttle was retired in 2011.
 They were joined by a series of suborbital tourism flights from Richard Branson’s Virgin Galactic, and Jeff Bezos’ Blue Origin, which announced Tuesday that it would add Michael Strahan, the TV personality, to the ranks of its space passengers in December.
 (Bezos owns The Washington Post.)

 “I’m super excited about all the successes on the human spaceflight side,” Zurbuchen said.
-“We at science are huge champions for that and we sit there glued to the TV, just the same way as everybody else.”
+“We at science are huge champions for that, and we sit there glued to the TV, just the same way as everybody else.”
 But he said that “this has been a year of science, though, in an amazing fashion.”

 He noted that NASA landed its Mars Perseverance rover on Mars, and it is gearing up not only to return astronauts to the lunar surface, but first send a series of robotic spacecraft there.
 By the end of 2023 it intends to send the first mobile robotic mission there to analyze ice at the lunar south pole to help NASA create maps of the resource.